-Patricia Deklotz has served the past 11 years as superintendent of Kettle Moraine School District (KMSD), a K-12 district serving 4,000 students in southeastern Wisconsin.
-Most recently, Deklotz was recognized by Education Week as one of ten 2017 Leaders to Learn from.
+Patricia Deklotz has served the past 11 years as Superintendent of Kettle Moraine School District (KMSD), a K-12 district serving 4,000 students in southeastern Wisconsin.
+Most recently, Patricia was recognized by Education Week as one of ten 2017 Leaders to Learn From.
 In 2016 she was recognized as Wisconsin’s Superintendent of the Year for her leadership in transforming the district’s schools to better and more efficiently meet the needs of all students through personalized learning.
-Under Deklotz’s leadership, KMSD has created three charter high schools and one elementary charter, a Youth Apprenticeship Advanced Manufacturing Certificate diploma, and multi-age, project-based learning environments in all schools throughout the district.
+Under Patricia’s leadership, KMSD has created three charter high schools and one elementary charter, a Youth Apprenticeship Advanced Manufacturing Certificate diploma, and multi-age, project-based learning environments in all schools throughout the district.

 Tim Bobrowski is Superintendent of Owsley County Schools in Booneville, Kentucky, the district from which he graduated high school.
 He has been an educator for 27 years.
 Owsley County Schools is the only school system in eastern Kentucky to recently receive distinction as a “District of Innovation” by the Kentucky Department of Education.
 Preparing students adequately for their college and/or career choice is a top priority in Tim’s administration, while also focusing on personalizing education for every student based on individual learning needs.
 In 2013, he completed his EdD in Educational Leadership from MSU.
 Tim and his wife (an educator of 27 years in Owsley) have two children, one who graduated from Owsley and one who is currently enrolled in the district’s middle school.